 3. You’re independent.

 If you hate your day job, this may be the best reason to self-publish.
 You can be independent.
-As long as you improve your writing skills, and keep writing good books.
+As long as you improve your writing skills — and your marketing skills — and keep writing good books.
 Readers will be grateful, and they’ll buy what you write.

 Yes, writing and selling ebooks is more competitive than it was even 12 months ago.
 Hundreds of thousands of ebooks are published.
 However, it’s hard for readers to find authors they love.
 If you write books which win loyal readers, they will stay with you.
 Never worry about a crowded marketplace.